 “I saw it when I came in.
 It’s so lovely and smells so nice.”

 “We make medicine that heals nearly every wound and sickness from the flowers.
 It does smell nice, doesn’t it.”

 The elf man looked up and nodded at them.
 Torben nodded back.

-Stella burst into her house.
+When they reached 14 Pine Street, Stella burst into her house.
 “Mom!
 You’ll never guess who I ran into!”

 “Who, honey?”
 Mrs. Jane Leroux (who looked very much like her daughter) came out of her office.

 “My “Good Samaritan”, Torben, wants to meet you, but… we have to go to him.”

 “Okay…” said Jane skeptically.
 “Where is he?”